sirixdb/sirixdb.github.io/docs/concepts.md

 <a id="img-link" href="https://raw.githubusercontent.com/sirixdb/sirixdb.github.io/master/images/sirix-doc-storage-and-path-summary.png">
 <img src="/images/sirix-doc-storage-and-path-summary.png" align="center" width="100%" style="text-decoration: none"></a>

 The path summary is crucial for index *selectivity*.
 That is fine-grained, user-defined indexes on individual paths.
-It ensures that a set of indexes can be adjusted to document characteristics, query workload, and maintenance overhead.
+It ensures that indexes can be adjusted to document characteristics, query workload, and maintenance overhead.
 Moreover, selective indexes reduce *update costs*, compared to indexes covering all paths.
 The next diagram depicts a simple algorithm to build path indexes.
 As the path summary is small, it's kept in memory, and access to individual nodes is cheap due to a map (path class reference <=> path node).
 The path class references matching a given path are cached.
 Individual path class references are recomputed on demand whenever a new path node with a given name is inserted.

 <a id="img-link" href="https://raw.githubusercontent.com/sirixdb/sirixdb.github.io/master/images/sirix-path-indexes.png">